 - Meaningful weight loss requires you to expend more energy than you consume.

 - And meaningful weight gain (both fat and muscle) requires the opposite: more consumption than expenditure.

-Why has every single controlled weight loss study conducted in the last 100 years—including countless meta-analyses and systematic reviews—concluded that meaningful weight loss requires energy expenditure to exceed energy intake?
+Don’t take my word for it, though.
+Just look at every single controlled weight loss study conducted in the last 100 years—including countless meta-analyses and systematic reviews—which have all concluded that meaningful weight loss requires energy expenditure to exceed energy intake.

 So, the bottom line is: a century of metabolic research has proven, beyond the shadow of a doubt, that energy balance is the basic mechanism that regulates weight gain and loss.

 All that evidence, however, doesn’t mean you have to count calories to lose weight, but it does mean you have to understand how calorie intake and expenditure influences your body weight and then regulate your intake according to your goals.

 Luckily, this isn’t hard.

 As you know, you must be in a calorie deficit to lose fat, but how large should that deficit be?
 Ten percent?
 Twenty percent?
 Larger?

 In other words, should you eat 90% of the calories you burn every day?
 Eighty percent?
 Less?